-In these studies, as in our model above (except in the extension of Section 1.5), parents evaluate their children's wellbeing using their children's preferences.
+In these studies, as in our model above (except in the extension of Section 5), parents evaluate their children's wellbeing using their children's preferences.
 Namely, parents choose their investments in preference optimally by maximizing their children's utility.
 There is no explicit desire of parents to preserve their own culture or to instill values that they regard as intrinsically good or moral.
 In particular, parents may choose to teach their children preferences that differ from their own.
-In contrast, a number of recent studies postulate that cultural transmission hinges on a form of "imperfect empathy" (see Bisin and Verdier, 2001; Hauk and Saez-Marti, 2002; Gradstein, 2007; Klasing, 2012; Saez-Marti and Sjoegren, 2008; Tabellini, 2008; and Saez-Marti and Zenou, 2011).
-According to this approach, parents use their own preferences to evaluate the children's utility and are driven by a desire to make the children's values similar to their own.
-The two approaches and their differences are reviewed in more detail by Saez-Marti and Zilibotti (2008).
-14
+In contrast, a number of recent studies postulate that cultural transmission hinges on a form of "imperfect empathy" (see Bisin and Verdier 2001, Hauk and Saez-Marti 2002, Gradstein 2007, Klasing 2012, Saez-Marti and Sjoegren 2008, Tabellini 2008, and Saez-Marti and Zenou 2011).
+According to this approach, parents use their own preferences to evaluate the children's utility, and are driven by a desire to make the children's values similar to their own.
+The two approaches and their differences are reviewed in more detail by Saez-Marti and Zilibotti (2008).14

 In the Beckerian approach, parents transmit traits to their children that are supposed to make them fit for success.
 Thus, investment in preference transmission resembles a standard human capital investment.
-From this perspective, preferences are closely related to what the recent labor literature has labeled "non-cognitive skills."
+From this perspective, preferences are closely related to what the recent labor literature has labeled "noncognitive skills".
 These skills determine how well people can focus on long-term tasks, behave in social interactions, and exert self-restraint, and include patience, perseverance, and self-discipline, among others.
-Recent empirical studies emphasize the importance of such human assets for economic success (see Heckman et al. 2006; Segal, 2013).
+Recent empirical studies emphasize the importance of such human assets for economic success (see Heckman, Stixrud, and Urzua 2006 and Segal 2013).

 Within the realm of non-cognitive skills, we emphasize the role of patience and of the propensity to take risks.
 The importance of patience for economic success has been documented by experimental studies.
-A longitudinal study by Mischel et al. (1992) finds that individuals who were more patient as children were subsequently more likely to acquire formal education, to choose market-oriented occupations, and to earn higher income.
-More recently, Sutter et al. (2013) found that measures of time preferences of young people aged 10-18 elicited through experiments predict saving behavior, smoking and alcohol abuse, BMI, and conduct at school.
-Reyes-Garcia et al. (2007) study the effect of patience on economic outcomes among the Tsimanes, an Amazonian tribal society that only recently transitioned from self-sufficiency to a market economy.
-They found that individuals who were already more patient in the pre-market environment (when patience was a latent attribute with no effect on individual success) acquired on average more education and engaged more often in entrepreneurial activity when the society introduced markets.15
+A longitudinal study by Mischel, Shoda, and Rodriguez (1992) finds that individuals who were more patient as children were subsequently more likely to acquire formal education, to choose market-oriented occupations, and to earn higher income.
+More recently, Sutter et al. (2013) find that measures of time preferences of young people aged 10-

-Our analysis in Section 1.5.2 and in Doepke and Zilibotti (2012) provides a bridge between these two approaches.
+14Our analysis in Section 5.2 and in Doepke and Zilibotti (2012) provides a bridge between these two approaches.
 Our analysis proposes an explicit microfoundation of the child-adult preference conflict, whereas in the existing literature imperfect empathy is postulated as a primitive.